uic-nlp-lab/ClarVis/README.md

 The dialogue data used in ClarVis comes from a prior user study on conversational data exploration and visualization:

 > Bhattacharya, A., Di Eugenio, B., Grosso, V., Johnson, A., Tabalba, R., Kirshenbaum, N., Leigh, J., and Zellner, M. (2024).
-[A conversational assistant for democratization of data visualization: A comparative study of two approaches of interaction](https://dl.acm.org/doi/10.1002/sam.11714). *Statistical Analysis and Data Mining*, 17(6).
+[A Conversational Assistant for Democratization of Data Visualization: A Comparative Study of Two Approaches of Interaction](https://dl.acm.org/doi/10.1002/sam.11714). *Statistical Analysis and Data Mining*, 17(6).

 The source study is licensed under CC BY-NC 4.0.
 In that study, pairs of participants performed open-ended exploratory data analysis tasks over a COVID-19 dataset using a conversational assistant that generated visualizations from natural-language utterances.
 The system retrieved data from a structured database and produced maps, heat maps, bar charts, and line charts on a shared display.